nodef/extra-amazontts/README.md

 ### install

 1. Install [Node.js], if not installed.
-2. Run `npm install -g extra-googletts` in [console].
+2. Run `npm install -g extra-amazontts` in [console].
-3. To install this as a package use `npm install extra-googletts`.
+3. To install this as a package use `npm install extra-amazontts`.

 ### get service account key

-1. Create an [account] on [Google Cloud Platform].
+1. Create an [account] on [Amazon Web Services].
 2. Create a [new project], and select it.
 3. Enable [Cloud Text-to-Speech API] for the project.
 4. Add [credentials] to your project.